markkolich/havalo-kvs/README.md

 To clone and build this project, you must have <a href="http://www.scala-sbt.org/release/docs/Getting-Started/Setup">SBT installed and configured on your computer</a>.

-The Havalo <a href="https://github.com/markkolich/havalo/blob/master/project/Build.scala">Build.scala</a> file is highly customized to build and package this Java web-application.
+The Havalo <a href="https://github.com/markkolich/havalo-kvs/blob/master/project/Build.scala">Build.scala</a> file is highly customized to build and package this Java web-application.

 To build, clone the repository.

-    #~> git clone git://github.com/markkolich/havalo.git
+    #~> git clone git://github.com/markkolich/havalo-kvs.git

-Run SBT from within your newly cloned *havalo* directory.
+Run SBT from within your newly cloned *havalo-kvs* directory.

-    #~> cd havalo
+    #~> cd havalo-kvs
-    #~/havalo> sbt
+    #~/havalo-kvs> sbt
     ...
-    havalo:1.7-SNAPSHOT>
+    havalo-kvs:1.7-SNAPSHOT>

-You will see a `havalo` SBT prompt once all dependencies are resolved and the project is loaded.
+You will see a `havalo-kvs` SBT prompt once all dependencies are resolved and the project is loaded.

 In SBT, run `container:start` to start the local Servlet container.
 By default the server listens on **port 8080**.